dayofai/dayof/apps/honoken/context/plan-db.md

 4. Dev push endpoint: should it enqueue (Inngest) or call APNs directly for development convenience?
 5. PostHog policy: make it optional in dev (warn only) and required in prod, or optional everywhere?
 6. Drizzle migrations: confirm that the shared `database` package will own migrations and Honoken’s local drizzle config can be removed.

+1) TypeScript strategy: OK to add $inferSelect/$inferInsert type exports for every wallet\_\* table in packages/database/schema/wallet.ts?

+2) ETag format: Prefer hex (lowercase) or base64 for the stored etag value?
+Current middleware quotes the value; I’ll keep quoting consistent.

+3) Token index: Are we indexing authentication_token now (as added), or do you want an immediate follow-up to hash tokens and index the hash instead?

+4) Relations scope: OK to add full relations for pass → pass_type, pass → content, registration → device, cert ↔ pass_type, apns_key ↔ cert(team_id) now, or keep only minimal ones for the first pass?

+5) Migration order: Confirm creation order during greenfield migration: wallet_cert → wallet_apns_key → wallet_pass_type → wallet_pass → wallet_device → wallet_registration → wallet_pass_content.

+6) README and code alignment: I will update Honoken README to explicitly mention wallet_pass_content and ETag-on-write; OK?

+7) Zod version: Upgrade the monorepo to Zod v4 (and matching @hono/zod-validator), or keep v3 and remove v4-only APIs in the examples?